MicrosoftDocs/win32/desktop-src/wpdauto/best-practices-for-writing-wpd-automation-scripts.md

 ---
 title: Best Practices for Writing WPD Automation Scripts
-description: The topics in this section describe the best practices for how to determine which capabilities of your device are scriptable, how to handle WPD Automation errors in JScript, and how to instantiate WPD Automation from C++/COM. ms.assetid: 'a17568a8-b347-4735-8685-e485e27e5b8e'
+description: The topics in this section describe the best practices for how to determine which capabilities of your device are scriptable, how to handle WPD Automation errors in JScript, and how to instantiate WPD Automation from C++/COM. ms.assetid: a17568a8-b347-4735-8685-e485e27e5b8e
-keywords: ["WPD Automation,best practices", "WPD Automation,writing scripts", "WPD Automation,script writing", "WPD Automation,JScript", "WPD Automation,instantiating from C++/COM", "best practices for writing WPD scripts", "instantiating WPD Automation from C++/COM"]
+keywords:
+- WPD Automation,best practices
+- WPD Automation,writing scripts
+- WPD Automation,script writing
+- WPD Automation,JScript
+- WPD Automation,instantiating from C++/COM
+- best practices for writing WPD scripts
+- instantiating WPD Automation from C++/COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Best Practices for Writing WPD Automation Scripts